Christopher Frayling: Career

 Frayling taught history at the University of Bath and was awarded an Honorary Degree (Doctor of Arts) from that University in 2003.
 In 1979, Frayling was appointed Professor of Cultural History at London's post-graduate art and design school, the Royal College of Art.
 Frayling was Rector of the Royal College of Art from 1996 to 2009.

 In 2003, he was awarded the Sir Misha Black Award and was added to the College of Medallists.
 He was the Chairman of Arts Council England from 2005 until January 2009.
 He served as Chairman of the Design Council, Chairman of the Royal Mint Advisory Committee, and a Trustee of the Victoria and Albert Museum.
 He was a governor of the British Film Institute in the 1980s.

 In April 2014, he was appointed Chancellor of the Arts University Bournemouth.

 He has had a wide output as a writer and critic on subjects ranging from vampires to westerns.
 He has written and presented television series such as The Art of Persuasion on advertising and Strange Landscape on the Middle Ages.
 He has conducted a series of radio and television interviews with figures from the world of film, including Woody Allen, Deborah Kerr, Ken Adam, Francis Ford Coppola and Clint Eastwood.
-He has written and presented several television series, including The Face of Tutankhamun and Nightmare: Birth of Horror.
+Frayling has written and presented several television series, including The Face of Tutankhamun and Nightmare: Birth of Horror.

 He studied Spaghetti Westerns and specifically director Sergio Leone.
-He has written a very popular biography of Leone, Something To Do With Death (2000); helped run the Los Angeles-based Gene Autry Museum's exhibit on Leone in 2005; and appeared in numerous documentaries about Leone and his films, particularly the DVD documentaries of Once Upon a Time in the West (1968).
+Frayling has written a popular biography of Leone, Something To Do With Death (2000); helped run the Los Angeles-based Gene Autry Museum's exhibit on Leone in 2005; and appeared in numerous documentaries about Leone and his films, particularly the DVD documentaries of Once Upon a Time in the West (1968).
 He also provided audio commentaries for the special edition DVD releases of A Fistful of Dollars, For a Few Dollars More, Once Upon a Time in the West and The Colossus of Rhodes.

 In January 2018, he gave a lecture at the British Library in the Hogwarts Curriculum Lecture series on "Defence against the Dark Arts".
 This specialised in the treatment of vampires.

 Knighthood

-In 2001, he was awarded a knighthood for "Services to Art and Design Education" and chose as his motto "PERGE SCELUS MIHI DIEM PERFICIAS", which can be translated as "Proceed, varlet, and let the day be rendered perfect for my benefit".
+In 2001, Frayling was awarded a knighthood for "Services to Art and Design Education" and chose as his motto "PERGE SCELUS MIHI DIEM PERFICIAS", which can be translated as "Proceed, varlet, and let the day be rendered perfect for my benefit".
+The motto is a reference to a line attributed to Clint Eastwood's character Harry Callahan from Dirty Harry (1971): "Go ahead, punk, make my day".